 |Weight||118kg (18st 8lb)|

-A successful tour with England to Argentina this year prompted David Attwood’s return to the England Senior EPS squad in August.
+A successful tour with England to Argentina last summer prompted David Attwood’s return to the England Senior EPS squad last August.
 He started both Test matches against the Pumas and bridged a three-year gap since his previous two caps won when he was a Gloucester player for two seasons.
 David subsequently appeared against Australia last autumn and in every RBS 6 Nations Championship match this year before playing off the bench in two Test matches against New Zealand in June.

 He joined Bath Rugby for 2011-12, having previously switched from Bristol to Gloucester.
 He became a mainstay of the Cherry & Whites’ pack and played 32 times in the Aviva Premiership for Gloucester.
 His consistency, aerial skills and driving power brought him on to the England Saxons radar and selection for the senior tour to Australia and New Zealand in 2010.